Auterion/libmav/README.md

 ### What's the advantage?

 There are many mavlink libraries out there.
-The main advantages of this library over the others are:
+The main advantages of this library over others are:

-- Runtime defined message set.
+- **Runtime defined message set**.
 No need to recompile on message set change
-- Native python bindings for C++ code.
-Faster than pure python
+- **Native python bindings** for C++ code.
+Faster than pure python. *Coming soon*
-- Header-only, no dependencies, C++ 17, >90% test coverage
+- **Header-only, no dependencies**, C++ 17, >90% test coverage

 ## How to install